lunar-rf/.github/profile/README.md

-Be sure to check out the following:
+Be sure to check out the following!...

 `Lunar Journal`: A technical journal for engineers, researchers and hobbyists.